Guide to Unified Marketing Measurement

 Why is this so difficult?

-At the heart of the challenges lie Three C’s – Complexity, Conflict, and Cost – each representing a hurdle that marketers must overcome to make marketing investment decisions that achieve results.
+At the heart of the marketing challenges lie the Three Cs – Complexity, Conflict, and Cost – each representing a hurdle that marketers must overcome to make marketing investment optimization decisions that achieve results.

 ComplexityConflictCost